leobut/geocachingUtils/README.md

 The stuff described in this chapter is only needed if you are working on the extension and want to try something on your local machine.

 ## How to setup the project locally
-0. Have Node.js (Version 8.x or higher) and npm installed
+0. Install Node.js LTS (including npm)
 1. Checkout this project
 2. Open command line in the root folder of the project
-3. Run `npm i` to install all dependencies (has to be done every time the package.json file changes)
+3. Run `npm i` to install all dependencies
 4. Run the `grunt` in the command line (You can find all available grunt tasks in the Gruntfile)

 ## How to run this extension